nemobtx/RoLocAlgos/README.md

 # RoLocAlgos

-C++/Python/MatLab implementations of different Range-Only localization algorithms:
+C++/Python/MatLab implementations of different Range-Only localization algorithms.

 The algorithms are:
 - Trilateration